 In this test case we are performing five steps:

-Defined expectations that should be fullfiled before test exit.
+Defined expectations that should be fulfilled before test exit.

-Setting up the dependencies to send valid response with none empty games list.
+Setting up the dependencies to send a valid response with none empty games list.

-Setting up the response monitor that listenes to events and asserts the expected state of ViewModel.
+Setting up the response monitor that listens to events and asserts the expected state of ViewModel.

 Simulating "loadGames" action on ViewModel.

-Waiting for expectations to be fullfiled in perticular sequence.
+Waiting for expectations to be fulfilled in a particular sequence.

-Now we will test what if loading data request fails with error.
+Now we will test what if loading data request fails with an error.
 According to our requirement showError should be true and errorMessage should say "Unable to load games.
-Please try again !".
+Please try again !"

 Now our final case, data loaded successfully but game list is empty.
 Desired result in this case is, showError should be true and errorMessage should say "No games available at the moment."